jackrugile/lost-without-you-ld41/NOTES.md

   - antialias?
   - no spatial hash on cube collisions?
 - use delta time for movement
-- possible add ring back as LIFE meter and dash mark as TIME meter?
+- possible add second line to bottom of hero to show time left
-- click for first sound play
+- click for first sound play to bypass sound browser lock

 # SOUNDS